-The Mechanical Engineering doctoral degree requires depth of knowledge in the dissertation/research area as well as breadth of knowledge across the Mechanical Engineering curriculum.
-Before completion of the doctoral degree, students must have their dissertation accepted for defense by the student's committee.
-They must then pass a dissertation defense, which is a final examination on the dissertation and related topics.
-In the defense, the student is expected to clearly and concisely explain their research and discuss how it relates to other research in the field.
+Students must then pass a dissertation defense, which is a final examination on the dissertation and related topics.
+In the defense, students are expected to explain their research clearly and concisely, and to discuss how it relates to other research in the field.
 This is an opportunity for recognition of completed doctoral work.
 It is also an opportunity for discussion and formal evaluation of the dissertation.

-- The examination is conducted by a committee appointed by the chair of the major department and approved by the Dean of the Graduate School, which consists of at least five persons, one of whom must be from outside the student's major department.
-Three of the members must be CU-Boulder Graduate Faculty.
-Three of the members must be ME faculty.
-The chair and outside member of the committee must have regular or tenured Graduate Faculty appointments.
+The chair and outside member of the committeemust have regular or tenured Graduate Faculty appointments.
 The other committee members must have either regular or special Graduate Faculty appointments.
 More than one dissenting vote disqualifies the candidate in the final examination.
-The committee chair and a majority of the committee must be present on the Boulder campus for the examination.
+The committee chair and amajority of the committee must be present on the Boulder campus for the examination.

-- Students must prepare a professional oral presentation that covers what was written in their proposal.
-This presentation should generally be 45 minutes in length.
-This presentation shall be delivered at the final examination to the examination committee.
+Students must prepare and present a professional oral presentation that summarizes the dissertation.
+This presentation should be 45-50 minutes in length and delivered to the examination committee.
 The oral presentation portion of the examination is open to all students and faculty.
 Questions are entertained at the end of the presentation.